pulumi/docs/content/blog/azure-v6-release/index.md

 ## Looking Back

 Since the last major release of this provider, we have continuously shipped improvements to our ecosystem, bringing the latest Pulumi features to your production stack.
 We have rolled out an [improved diffing strategy](https://github.com/pulumi/pulumi-terraform-bridge/issues/1785) and [fixed state upgrades](https://github.com/pulumi/pulumi-terraform-bridge/pull/2081) in the Pulumi Terraform Bridge, removing spurious diffs on preview and increasing confidence when deploying.
+Additionally we have improved accuracy and coverage for registry documentation, via better example conversion and [general docs improvements](https://github.com/pulumi/pulumi-terraform-bridge/issues/1794) for bridged providers.

 ### New Modules